 My home base is Philadelphia, the place where I’ve worked and put down roots since my years as a student.

-My thoughts about work—in particular, how your worklife is transformed when your values are engaged—come from trying to make a difference in many kinds of jobs, including caregiver, corporate attorney, teacher at a ground-breaking school for autistic children, company executive, commercial arbitrator, and social entrepreneur.
+My thoughts about work—in particular, how your worklife is transformed when your most basic commitments are engaged—come from trying to make a difference in many kinds of jobs, including caregiver, corporate attorney, teacher at a ground-breaking school for autistic children, company executive, commercial arbitrator, and entrepreneur.

 Finding the right job requires a deeper and more thoughtful dive into our preferences than identifying the tasks we enjoy and the compensation we want for doing them.
 In my speaking and teaching, my aim is helping others to take that dive.

 In workshops, we look at the communities that raised us and at key choices that we made there.
 We identify people and ideas that influenced us as well as occasions when we applied their lessons to declare ourselves.
 We clarify our current priorities and the best ways to realize them in cycles of preparation and action.
-Then, we build our values into our plans for finding the jobs that can truly engage us.
+Then, we build our commitments into our plans for finding jobs that can mobilize us.

 That is the heart of my work.

 Your presentation was poignant, informative and fun.
 What a story.
 Great job!

 I enjoyed your presentation very much.
 And yes, I would like to carry on a dialog with you about this values work that I am championing for my 500 person scientific group.

 – Division Executive Fortune 100 Company